 I did not have much education on investing money back then and I was trying to learn, but a bit out of my depth so I decided to take the advise of the firm to help me invest my money.
 I have been with them for the past decade.
 Fast forward to the present, 2 months ago when I was transitioning out of the military I started listening to a bunch of books, including: The Year of Less by Cait Flanders, The Money Class & Women & Money by Suze Orman, Unshakeable by Tony Robbins, The New Frugality by Chris Farrell.
 I started doing copious amounts of research and it was Tony Robbins’s book Unshakeable that really got me into a tizzy.

 The gist of what he says in the book is that if you are paying higher than 1% on investment fees then you need to take a hard look and figure out what you need to do to stop paying the extra money because it could mean years off of your retirement when you think about it in a compound interest way.
-I did take a hard look and within less than a week I sent out a few emails, had all of my investments withdrawn into checks and immediately moved transferred to Vanguard, to take my finances into my own hands and become my own investor.
+I did take a hard look and within less than a week I had all of my investments withdrawn into checks and immediately moved transferred to Vanguard, to take my finances into my own hands and become my own investor.
 With the likes of Vanguard and Fidelity, plus a slew of apps with robots-investing, it is a lot more at the ordinary person’s fingertips to invest their own money and cut out the middle men.

 I guess life is about figuring it all out and to be honest I am not sure where I would have started with investing before I have gathered all this information over the years.
 I’m glad I started so early, I am just a bit miffed that I didn’t know any better to start on my own and with the right investors.
 Currently, I am very happy to be 32 years old and with enough information to stop paying front load fees to a company that “prides” itself to be working towards providing military members and their families with the proper investments fit to their needs.
 Also something Tony Robbins exploits as he explains how Certified Financial Planners (CFPs) can also be registered as brokers and take even more money in fees from an unsuspecting customer.
 I really recommend reading his book if you have the time as it is eyeopening!

 From this group of books and many other recommendations stemming from them, I have plenty more options to tide me over for the next year.
 In addition, I found the Listen Money Matters podcast and have over 400 episodes to catch up on as I immediately liked the content they were putting out after listening to the first episode.
 (As an update, they stopped making episodes as of June 2020 so that’s a bummer).
 From all of these different books I’ve read, I’ve come up with one main theme that I want to discuss: People in the middle working class that have money to invest should not be bamboozled and schemed out of money that could shave off years of their retirement funding.
 If you are paying more than 1% in annual investment fees then GET OUT.
 Seriously.
 With advances in medicine and research in Geriatrics, the male and female life span is averaging to be longer and longer.
 The world economic forum has a U.S. citizens healthy life expectancy set at age 79 from the 2018 report, meaning we need to prepare for a monthly income over the age of 80.

 I feel so much better because now I know exactly where every dollar I am investing in is being spent, I can focus on projects that are near and dear to my heart, and I have taken full control of my future and finance.
 That is the biggest win of all!
 You can start your investments through Vanguard or a slew of other companies such as fidelity that stick to the 1% annual management fee.
 This post is intended to bring awareness to other people who want to take charge of their finances and hopefully can see the importance and make money moves like I did.

 I never want to be in the dark about my personal finance again and I want to start this conversation so maybe others will focus on getting educated too, and choose the right path to find their own form of financial freedom.